FuzzyLitchi/writeups/dig-host-3-bonus.md

 We spent a long time trying to figure this out, eventually we used the rev shell to copy their version of DiG and reversed it.
 It is not at all the normal DiG binary.
 ![no alt](images/dighost8.png)

-Turns out they have 2 dig binaries and a symlink
+Turns out they have 2 dig binaries and a symlink.
+I searched the whole filesystem on remote for files called `dig`.
+It's not that many binaries, but it's one more than we'd expect.
 ```
 $ find / -name dig 2>/dev/null
 /usr/bin/dig
 /web-apps/php/html/dig
 /dig
+$ ls -al /web-apps/php/html/dig
+lrwxrwxrwx 1 nobody nogroup 4 Oct 26 13:26 /web-apps/php/html/dig -> /dig
 ```
 The binary checks that `argc == 2` and filters some illegal characters from the first argument, then it just runs it in bash.